Ideal for AP Physics 1, AP Chemistry, SAT Math, and introductory college STEM courses.

 Right Triangle Calculator

-Enter two sides of a right triangle to find the third side
+Enter two side lengths of a right triangle to solve for the third

 Theorem

-In a right-angled triangle, the square of the hypotenuse equals the sum of squares of the other two sides.
+In any right-angled triangle, the area of the square whose side is the hypotenuse is equal to the sum of the areas of the squares on the other two sides.

 Formula